24 Boring Jobs That Pay Surprisingly Well

 The salary ranges from $40,000 to $60,000 a year, and certified coders make even more.
 Formal education isn’t required, but most take a certification course to get started.

 Remote positions are common, making this a great option for those who want good pay without dealing with customers.
-If you like working independently, this job delivers.
+If you like working independently, this is one of those boring jobs that pay well and offer long-term security.

 Insurance Claims Processor